MRVSmartNetworks/container_loading_heuristics/solver/group22/README.md

 *Idea*: solution representation based on ordered lists of items (from bottom to top), whose position is identified by the origin of the stack only and the orientation.

+## ILP model

+The problem consists in a 3d extension of the knapsack problem.
+It is useful, however to look at it from the 2D perspective, as the $z$ dimension is developed according to the stacking of object of the same 2d size (e.g., stack until constraints are violated).

 ## Proposed heuristics

 ### *Some possible decisions/approaches*